Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 • Strangely Familiar: Narratives of Architecture in the City (1996).

 Iain Borden has been teaching undergraduate and postgraduate students in architecture and urbanism at the Bartlett School of Architecture since 1989.
+He is also currently Vice-Dean Education of The Bartlett.

 Teaching at all levels, from undergraduate and masters to PhD, I have developed several new modules and courses.
 In particular, I have developed the 'Representations of Cities' course within MA Architectural History.
 This module reviews the variety of ways in which cities have been conceptualised in recent urban and cultural theory, and considers how the city can be understood as a set of differing cultural experiences: experiences of time, space, social identity, artistic interventions etc. Methodologically, the module introduces some of the main architectural and critical theories – such as the work of Lefebvre, Habermas, Tschumi, Debord, Simmel, Le Corbusier, de Certeau, Rossi, Deleuze, Derrida, Benjamin and Baudrillard etc - relating to the experience of the city.
 In particular, the category of social space is introduced as an important concept which mediates between different disciplines, and links thinkers who have considered the intersection of buildings, cities and people.